open-telemetry/opentelemetry-java-instrumentation/instrumentation/rocketmq/rocketmq-client/rocketmq-client-4.8/library/README.md

 Replace `OPENTELEMETRY_VERSION` with the latest stable [release](https://mvnrepository.com/artifact/io.opentelemetry).
 Minimum version is 1.1.0.

-For Maven, add to your `pom.xml` dependencies:
+For Maven, add the following to your `pom.xml` dependencies:

 ```xml